 Protecting Colorado’s Wilderness

-From Carbondale to Colorado Springs, from Denver to Durango – our state has a remarkable outdoor heritage with treasured landscapes and an abundance of natural resources.
-Without a doubt, our quality of life and the strength of our state is enhanced tremendously from our state’s magnificent public lands.
+From Carbondale to Colorado Springs, from Denver to Durango, our state has a remarkable outdoor heritage with treasured landscapes and an abundance of natural resources.
+Without a doubt, our quality of life and the strength of our state are enhanced tremendously by our state’s magnificent public lands.

-The Colorado Wilderness Act introduced in this Congress reflects that work and my outreach to communities across our state, to protect some of our most cherished lands.
-This bill proposes a balanced approach to protect 32 wilderness areas totaling approximately 715,000 acres across the state.
-This includes about 1% of the state’s total area and would leave unaffected over 90% of BLM-managed lands, which would remain open to oil and gas drilling, mining, off-road vehicle use and other development.
+The Colorado Wilderness Act introduced in this Congress reflects that work and my outreach to communities across our state to protect some of our most cherished lands.
+This bill proposes a balanced approach to protect 33 wilderness areas totaling approximately 740,000 acres across the state.
+This includes about 1% of the state’s total area and would leave unaffected more than 90% of BLM-managed lands, which would remain open to oil and gas drilling, mining, off-road vehicle use and other development.

-Read what some of Colorado Stake Holders are saying about the Colorado Wilderness’ Act:
+Read what some Colorado stakeholders are saying about the Colorado Wilderness Act:

-If you'd like to send me an email with your comments about protecting Colorado wilderness please follow this link.
+If you'd like to send me an email with your comments about protecting Colorado wilderness please click here.